Russians kill four and injure 11 in morning strike on Izmail, Odesa Oblast (updated)

 On September 24, Russian forces struck the settlement of Beryslav in Kherson Oblast with a drone.
 They killed a 60-year-old man and injured a 70-year-old woman, according to Prokudin.
 He elaborated that the enemy attacked civilians who were in the street.

 On September 8, a Russian drone attack in Kherson’s Dniprovskyi district injured six people, the Kherson Oblast Military Administration reported.
-Russians injured men aged 57, 58, 60 and women aged 43, 45, and 60.
+Russians injured men aged 57, 58, and 60 and women aged 43, 45, and 60.
 Four of them sustained injuries when the drone discharged explosives onto their minibus.
 Two people were on the street at the time of impact.

 Russian shelling in Ochakiv, Mykolaiv Oblast, claimed the life of a 70-year-old woman on September 8.
 She lost her life in her own home.